Observability¶

 Health endpoints¶

-Chaperone exposes HTTP endpoints on the health address, port 8080 by
+Chaperone exposes HTTP endpoints on the health address.
+In

 | Path | Method | Description |